Stress is the most underestimated and misunderstood component of learning.

 Take, for example, the differences between the behavior of a soccer coach and a teacher.

-The coach keeps an eye on the player.
-“That wasn’t good enough,” he says to the player after training.
-I know you’re capable of doing better; who do you think you are?
-Try harder next time.”
+The coach has an eye on the player.
+"That wasn't good enough," he says to the player after training.
+I know you're capable of doing better; who do you think you are?
+Try harder next time."

 A young mind cannot abstract in this way.